ethersphere/bee-docs/docs/installation/docker.md

 If starting your node for the first time, you will need to deploy a chequebook contract.
 See [Start Your Node](/docs/getting-started/start-your-node) for more info.
 :::

-To persist files mount a local directory as follows and enter the password used to encrypt your keyfiles.
+To persist files, mount a local directory as follows and enter the password used to encrypt your keyfiles.
 Note, Docker insists on absolute paths when mounting volumes, so you must replace `/path/to/.bee-docker` with a valid path from your local filesystem.

 ```sh
 docker run\